rcl-ssl/docs/portal/azure-keyvault.md

 ![image](../images/portal/arm-consent-error.PNG)

-If you signed up for RCL with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:
+If you signed up for the RCL Portal with a personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:

 - [Sign-In Accounts for RCL](../authorization/sign-in-accounts)